 How to Apply

 Browse through the prospectus, come to our open days, or talk to your parents, friends, and teachers about the courses you’re interested in to help you decide what you want to study.
 If you need more information call our Course Information Team on 01924 789111.

-Or, you complete an application form in the School Leaver prospectus or download a copy from here or call Course Information and we’ll post one out to you.
+Or, you complete an application form in the School Leaver prospectus or call Course Information and we’ll post one out to you.

 You will be invited for interview for your first choice course only.
 Make the most of your interview – this is your chance to ask questions and make sure the course and the college are right for you.

 Whether you applied online or by form, you will need to accept the place by returning the acceptance form that came with your offer letter or call the Admissions team on 01924 789110.